riddlet/iCiteR/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Added some additional information to the error messagers
+* Updated the data returned by an api call to reflect icite version 2.0
+* changed the query method to allow batch submits of PMIDS

 ## Test environments
 * local OS X install, R 3.5.3